-How Much Does It Cost to Fill In a Pool in 2024?
+How Much Does It Cost to Fill in a Pool in 2025?

 Highlights

-A homeowner may choose to remove their swimming pool for a variety of reasons, including safety, the cost of swimming pool maintenance, upgrading, or increasing curb appeal.
-No matter what fuels the decision, this is no small task.
+A homeowner may choose to remove their swimming pool for various reasons, including safety concerns, the cost of swimming pool maintenance, upgrading, or enhancing curb appeal.
+Regardless of the motivation behind the decision, this is no small task.
 This project involves heavy-duty equipment and machinery, safety gear, city and/or county permits, and debris removal.
 Hiring a local pool removal pro will be necessary for this removal project.

 Use your pool dimensions to calculate its volume and total costs.
 For example, for a pool that’s 24 feet long, 12 feet wide, and 5 feet deep: